infrared-io/infrared_ios/README.md

 ## Introduction

-Infrared is library for iOS development which allows updating app's UI, Interaction and resource without re-submitting app to App Store.
+Infrared is library for iOS development which allows control of app's UI, Interaction and resource.
 How is this achieved:
 * UI:
 instead of defining it in ObjC code and Storyboard, Infrared uses JSON description files
 * Interaction:
 handling user's interaction is done in JavaScript
-(Interaction can also be handled in ObjC but distribution of those changes requires submitting new version to App Store.)
+(Interaction can also be handled in ObjC.)
 * Resources:
 all resources used by app can be updated at any time.
 This includes localization, images, files, fonts, etc.